 Continue along the trail as it parallels the Observatory Road, eventually meeting up with it on the way back to the parking lot where you started.
 For extra knowledge, be sure to check out the plaques along the road, explaining how to tell the difference between the San Gabriels’ most prominent plant life.

 Good.
 Junctions and crossings are all very well marked, and there are only a few sections of trail between West Fork and Devore camps that get overgrown.
 There are a few dangerous sections on the Rim Trail near the top of Mount Wilson, where extra care should be taken.
-If attempting this route during the winter, be prepared for ice, snow, and very steep drop-offs.
-This area was damaged by the 2009 Station Fire, so conditions will likely have changed from this write-up.

 From the 210 in La Canada Flintridge, go east on CA-2 toward the mountains.
 Continue for 13.9 miles, then take a right onto Mount Wilson-Red Box Road.
 Continue for 4.2 miles, then bear right at the roundabout onto Mount Wilson Circle.
 After .4 miles, bear right at the gate onto Mount Wilson-Red Box Road again.
 Continue approximately .2 miles to a small parking area.
 There is a sign that prevents vehicular traffic beyond this point.
 Park here and display your Adventure Pass.